 Mandatory insurance coverage

 During the academic school year, all undergraduate and law students are required to enroll in the College sponsored health insurance plan unless, they complete the online waiver showing proof of comparable insurance coverage.
 Graduate students may enroll in the insurance on a voluntary basis.
-You can find out more about the student health insurance here.
+You can find out more about the school sponsored health insurance here.